trinodb/trino/docs/src/main/sphinx/connector/hive.rst

 * :ref:`sql-security-operations`, see also :ref:`hive-sql-standard-based-authorization`
 * :ref:`sql-transactions`

+Some :ref:`sql-data-management` statements may be affected by the Hive catalog's authorization check policy.
+In the default ``legacy`` policy, some statements are disabled by default.
+See :doc:`hive-security` for more information.

 Refer to :doc:`the migration guide </appendix/from-hive>` for practical advice on migrating from Hive to Trino.

 .. _hive-alter-table-execute: